 Palantir Technologies (PLTR), a leading enterprise AI company that serves both government and private sector clients, will join the S&P 500 index (SPY) later this month, while American Airlines (AAL) gets removed.
 Palantir’s stock surged more than 14% on news of the index inclusion, boosting investor sentiment.
-I am bullish on the prospects for Palantir as I believe the company will be a big winner in AI adoption.
+I am bullish on the prospects for Palantir as I see three catalysts on the horizon.
+The company should be a big winner in AI adoption, it is expanding into new business segments internationally, and it is forging lucrative new partnerships.
 But going by empirical evidence, investors should curb their enthusiasm about Palantir’s S&P 500 inclusion.

 Palantir Shareholders Need to be Cautious